Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Mei 2025 12.29.30 UTC
+- WIB: Jumat, 30 Mei 2025 13.38.36 UTC
-- WITA: Jumat, 30 Mei 2025 13.29.30 UTC
+- WITA: Jumat, 30 Mei 2025 14.38.36 UTC
-- WIT: Jumat, 30 Mei 2025 14.29.30 UTC
+- WIT: Jumat, 30 Mei 2025 15.38.36 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature